 Records management must be an ongoing process.
 As the records created and maintained in an agency change, the agency's Records Retention Schedule must be updated.
 The purpose of the following sections is to provide a guide for the continued maintenance of the agency's records management program.

 The records disposal process constitutes approval from the Records Management Task Force for the disposition of all records for the years indicated in the "To Dispose" column.
-Your agency is responsible to comply with the retention schedule on an ongoing basis by disposing of records that have satisfied their retention requirements.
+Your agency is responsible to comply with the Records Management Program by disposing of records that have satisfied their retention requirements on an annual basis.

 Records may only be disposed in the manner stipulated for each record series as part of the records disposal process.
 Records that are not confidential may be disposed by landfill - basically by just throwing the record in the garbage or recycling container.
 Confidential records must be shredded.
 Records identified as archival must be transferred to the State Archives following the procedures outlined in the Procedure to Transfer Records to the State Archives.

 Record series must not be disposed prior to the time approved by the Records Management Task Force.
 If a situation warrants early disposal of a record, the Procedure for One-Time or Early Disposal of Records must be followed.

 Records involved in an ongoing audit, litigation, or investigation must not be destroyed until the matter is resolved.
 See Destruction Hold Procedure.

 A record series may need to be added to a Records Retention Schedule because:

 Steps to add a record series to the existing Records Retention Schedule are stated below.